digitalempiretr/writapub/src/lib/app-rules.md

 4.  **Generate from Scratch:** Every time the "Generate" button is clicked, all existing designs must be cleared (`setDesigns([])`), and a completely new set of designs must be created from scratch using the inputs (title and text).
 5.  **Dynamic Slide Generation:** The number of generated images (slides) is not fixed.
 It dynamically increases based on the length of the input text until all text is placed.
-6.  **Flexible Line Limit (12-14 lines):** Each image (slide) should generally not exceed 12 lines.
-However, to avoid awkwardly splitting a sentence, if the remaining part of the sentence (e.g., 1 or 2 words) can fit, the current slide can be extended up to a maximum of 14 lines to keep the sentence intact.
-This is a strict rule enforced by the code.
+6.  **Dynamic Line Calculation & Smart Sentence Protection:** The application must dynamically calculate the maximum number of lines that can fit on each slide based on the current canvas size, font size, and line height.
+This calculation determines a `baseMaxLines` for general use and an `extendedMaxLines` to prevent awkward sentence breaks.
+If a sentence is about to be split leaving only a few words for the next slide, the line limit for the current slide can be temporarily increased up to `extendedMaxLines` to keep the sentence intact.
+This ensures text never overflows while maintaining readability.
 7.  **No Overflow:** Both the title and body text must always remain **inside** the text box area in the center of the canvas.
 The text must **never** overflow vertically or horizontally outside this area.
 Long titles must automatically wrap to new lines.
 8.  **Automatic Title Logic:** If the user has not specified a title, the first sentence of the entered text is automatically used as the title.
 In this case, this sentence used as the title **must be removed** from the beginning of the main text.
 9.  **Paragraph & Newline Preservation:** Paragraphs, newlines, and casing (uppercase/lowercase) entered by the user in the text area must be preserved and reflected in the final designs.